thyeem/qed/README.md

 $ qed -e FILE1 FILE2 FILE3 ...

 # no problem in restoring the original files in the previous example.
-# say DIR-OF-MIXED-FILES is where files were mixed. (no worries even duplicated)
+# say DIR-OF-MIXED-FILES is where files were mixed. (no worries duplicated data either)
 $ qed -d DIR-OF-MIXED-FILES

 # encode via <stdin>